The Bankrate promise

 Even if you have a DUI on your record, you may still be eligible for discounts on car insurance.
 While you may not be eligible for good driving discounts, you could still get other discounts, such as those for vehicle safety features or bundling.
 Each company offers different discounts, so researching discount options from different companies could help you choose a company with the most potential savings.

-A DUI conviction can stay on your record indefinitely in Maryland, while points accessed will likely clear after two years.
+A DUI conviction in Maryland can stay on your record indefinitely, while points accessed will typically clear after two years.
 Maryland DUI laws do not allow for expungement on an offender’s criminal record.
-While a DUI conviction will remain on your record permanently, it will likely only impact your insurance rates for up to 10 years, depending on the company.
+While alcohol-related charges stay on a driving record in Maryland for life, they will likely only impact your insurance rates for up to 10 years, depending on the company.

 - $100,000 bodily injury liability per person